Testimonials from Bus Riders

 If you would like to find out what it's like to ride a bus, click on any image below to read what that bus rider writes about his or her experience.
 To exit, click on the “×” at the upper right, or anywhere in the brown background.
 We would welcome your own story!
 Just write to us here.

-In the two short videos below, Susan Cavalieri of Santa Cruz, and Hannah Vanderlinden—a UCSC student—give their views.
-Click on the image for either video to start it.
+In the four short videos below, Susan Cavalieri of Santa Cruz, Hannah Vanderlinden (a UCSC student), Curt Simmons (the owner of Plaza Lane Optometry in Santa Cruz) and Gina Cole (the Director of Bike Santa Cruz County) give their views.
+Click on the image for any video to start it.
 They're best viewed in the full screen mode.

 I recently started taking the bus as often as possible.
 It satisfies my need for adventure and makes me feel I am “doing something” for the Earth.
 So I wrote this to let you know how it's going.